lostfictions/eslint-config-lostfictions/README.md

 [`unicorn/prefer-at`](https://github.com/sindresorhus/eslint-plugin-unicorn/blob/main/docs/rules/prefer-at.md) and [`prefer-object-has-own`](https://eslint.org/docs/rules/prefer-object-has-own) are both enabled in this config.

-The respective functions they recommend are cleaner and less error-prone than their older alternatives, but they're both pretty fresh at the moment. [`Object.hasOwn()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/hasOwn) shipped in [Node 16.9.0](https://github.com/nodejs/node/blob/master/doc/changelogs/CHANGELOG_V16.md#2021-09-07-version-1690-current-targos) (2021-09-07). [`String#at()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/at) and [`Array#at()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/at) shipped in [Node 16.6.0](https://github.com/nodejs/node/blob/master/doc/changelogs/CHANGELOG_V16.md#16.6.0) (2021-07-29).
-If you're stuck on an older version of Node, you may prefer to disable these rules.
-These functions have shipped in all evergreen browsers and _should_ be polyfilled by frontend tools that incorporate core-js polyfills (Next.js, CRA) if your browserslist config indicates that support is required.
+The respective functions they recommend are cleaner and less error-prone than their older alternatives. [`Object.hasOwn()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/hasOwn) shipped in [Node 16.9.0](https://github.com/nodejs/node/blob/master/doc/changelogs/CHANGELOG_V16.md#2021-09-07-version-1690-current-targos) (2021-09-07). [`String#at()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/at) and [`Array#at()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/at) shipped in [Node 16.6.0](https://github.com/nodejs/node/blob/master/doc/changelogs/CHANGELOG_V16.md#16.6.0) (2021-07-29).
+Since `eslint-config-lostfictions` itself requires Node 18+ as of `v7.0.0`, these functions should be available in all environments where you'd use the config.

 ### The `in` operator